vlang-association/blog/content/blog/introducing-association.md

 #### IntelliJ V

-The JetBrains IDE plugin is now also part of the Foundation and will be further developed officially.
+The JetBrains IDE plugin is now also part of the Association and will be further developed officially.
 The plugin is currently the best solution for V development and provides the widest feature set.